abingham/fitb/README.rst

 What are configurations?
 ========================

 ..
-TODO:: Describe the idea of configurations, extension-point sub-config, extension-subconfigs, and so forth.
+TODO: Describe the idea of configurations, extension-point sub-config, extension-subconfigs, and so forth.

 Concrete examples
 =================